 top of page

-Updated: Apr 22
+Updated: Apr 9

 Figure 1.
-Assembly and test setup for the low-cost imager for continuous unattended field monitoring in agricultural fields.
+Assembly and test setup for the low-cost imager designed for continuous unattended field monitoring in agricultural fields.

-1. How to waterproof the cameras?
+• How to effectively waterproof the cameras?

 Thermal-RGB Imager Design

-The Lepton v.2.5 thermal module has a resolution of 80 (horizontal) × 60 (vertical) pixels, , frame rate of 9 Hz, and a spectral response wavelength range of 8-14 µm.
-The horizontal field of view (HFOV) of the module is 51°.
-I used a breakout board (FLIR Systems, Inc., Wilsonville, OR) with the SPI communication method to acquire data from the module.
-The resolution of the Pi camera is 3280 × 2464 pixels, and has HFOV of 62.2° and vertical field of view (VFOV) of 48.8°.
+The FLIR Lepton v.2.5 thermal module offers a resolution of 80 (horizontal) × 60 (vertical) pixels, a frame rate of 9 Hz, and a spectral response wavelength range of 8-14 µm.
+Its horizontal field of view (HFOV) is 51°.
+I utilized a breakout board (FLIR Systems, Inc., Wilsonville, OR) and the SPI communication protocol to acquire data from this module.
+The Raspberry Pi camera module boasts a resolution of 3280 × 2464 pixels, with an HFOV of 62.2° and a vertical field of view (VFOV) of 48.8°.

-To ease configuring the imager in the field and to allow for real-time monitoring, I developed a graphical user interface (GUI) in the Qt IDE (The Qt Company, Santa Clara, CA) using various C/C++ libraries including OpenCV for computer vision.
-The main features of the GUI include automatic real-time overlaying of RGB and thermal feeds, manual capture mode (snapshot), programmable capturing time window, and automatic interval shooting.
-I programmed the imagers to capture images automatically at specified time window (10:00AM - 2:00PM) and time intervals (1 min) and automatically shutdown to save power.
+To simplify field configuration and enable real-time monitoring, I developed a graphical user interface (GUI) using the Qt IDE (The Qt Company, Santa Clara, CA) and various C/C++ libraries, including OpenCV for computer vision tasks.
+Key features of the GUI include automatic real-time overlaying of RGB and thermal feeds, a manual capture mode (snapshot), programmable capturing time windows, and automatic interval shooting.
+I programmed the imagers to automatically capture images within a specified time window (10:00 AM – 2:00 PM) at defined intervals (1 minute) and to automatically shut down to conserve power.

 Weatherproof Housing